Death by burning: Barbary States, 18th century

 John Braithwaite, staying in Morocco in the late 1720s, says that apostates from Islam would be burnt alive:

 Similarly, he notes that non-Muslims entering mosques or being blasphemous against Islam will be burnt, unless they convert to Islam.
 The chaplain for the English in Algiers at the same time, Thomas Shaw, wrote that whenever capital crimes were committed either by Christian slaves or Jews, the Christian or Jew was to be burnt alive.
 Several generations later, in Morocco in 1772, a Jewish interpreter for the British, and a merchant in his own right, sought from the Emperor of Morocco restitution for some goods confiscated, and was burnt alive for his impertinence.
 His widow made her woes clear in a letter to the British government.

 In 1792 in Ifrane, Morocco, 50 Jews preferred to be burned alive, rather than convert to Islam.
 In 1794 in Algiers, the Jewish Rabbi Mordecai Narboni was accused of having maligned Islam in a quarrel with his neighbour.
 He was ordered to be burnt alive unless he converted to Islam, but he refused and was therefore executed on 14 July 1794.

 In 1793, Ali Pasha made a short-lived coup d'état in Tripoli, deposing the ruling Karamanli dynasty.
 During his short, violent reign he seized the two interpreters for the Dutch and English consuls, both of them Jews, and roasted them over a slow fire, on charges of conspiracy and espionage.

 Persia

 During a famine in Persia in 1668, the government took severe measures against those trying to profiteer from the misfortune of the populace.
 Restaurant owners found guilty of profiteering were slowly roasted on spits, and greedy bakers were baked in their own ovens.

-A physician, Dr C.J.
-Wills, traveling through Persia in 1866–81 wrote that:
+Dr C. J. Wills, a physician traveling through Persia in 1866–81, wrote that:

+Malaya

+Although not burning with the use of fire, a practice was documented in 19th-century Malaya of sewing a live human in a buffalo hide and left it exposed to the burning sun which caused the hide to shrink and led the person to be squeezed to death.